nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Test to delete `Food` by tag(s)

 <div markdown="block" class="alert alert-info">
-Prerequisite: Ensure you have entered the prerequisite commands mentioned in "List Foods by tag(s).
-Then, enter the `list` command to show all Food items first.
+Prerequisite: Ensure you have entered the prerequisite commands mentioned in "List Foods by tag(s)" Then, enter the `list` command to show all Food items first.
 </div>